logzilla/extras/automations/cisco-interface-UpDown/README.md

-# Cisco Interface Up/Down to Slack
+Cisco Interface Up/Down to Slack
+---

+This script will also connect to the device and get the affected Interface's description.

 - Match on `LINK-3-UPDOWN`
 - SSH to device and get the interface Description
 - Reports results to Slack channel